 - Acted in numerous high-value commercial claims involving shareholder and joint venture disputes, contractual disputes and breaches of directors’ duties.

-James is described in the Legal 500 2021 as “an outstanding litigator.
+James is described in The Legal 500 as “an outstanding litigator.
 He has a keen mind and always thinks several steps ahead.”

 James is part of a team described as having “a perfect blend of cut and thrust litigation experience coupled with deep tax law knowledge, having senior team members from a diverse range of tax law backgrounds.”

 James qualified and practiced as a barrister before spending a further period at leading commercial litigation practice in the City.
 James joined Stewarts in March 2019.